winksaville/llvm-project/llvm/docs/Phabricator.rst

 Here are a couple of ways to pick the initial reviewer(s):

-* Use ``svn blame`` and the commit log to find names of people who have recently modified the same area of code that you are modifying.
+* Use :ref:`arc cover<arc-cover>`, ``git blame`` or the commit log to find names of people who have recently modified the same area of code that you are modifying.
 * Look in CODE_OWNERS.TXT to see who might be responsible for that area.
 * If you've discussed the change on a dev list, the people who participated might be appropriate reviewers.